-The Caretos de Podence, originate from the village of Podence, and had recently been declared an Intangible Cultural Heritage of Humanity by UNESCO
+The Caretos de Podence, originates from the village of Podence, and had recently been declared an Intangible Cultural Heritage of Humanity by UNESCO

 Cake International On Screen Competition- Hand Painted Category

-Last April 2021 was held one of the most important competitions in the world of cake design.
-The Cake International on Screen invited cake artists from all over the world to participate on their online competition.
+Last April 2021 was held one of the most important competitions in the world of cake design was.
+The Cake International on Screen invited cake artists from all over the world to participate in their online competition.